lokeb/angular-panhandler/README.md

 ### Contributors and Acknowledgements

-Thanks goes out these contributors and/or users.
+Thanks goes out to the creator of original project [panhandler](https://github.com/nnnnathann/angular-panhandler).

-@gtczap
-@ggggino
-@Konkko
-@civilframe
-@amrsh